Is this legal?

 Simple.
 Take a look through the store, find a number you like, and add it to your cart, and then proceed to checkout.
 After your payment has completed, we will contact you to start the porting process.
 But don’t forget to ask us for a more complete list of phone numbers in your area code and price range.
 We have many more numbers than are listed in the store!

 If you’d rather be invoiced for the number, just send us an email (or text or call us).
-You can still pay online using a credit card or Paypal.
+You can still pay online using a credit card.
 And you’ll get a nice PDF receipt for your number purchase.

 Can I pay by any method?
 Credit cards?
 PayPal?
 Paper bags of money?

-We process payments through major credit cards (American Express, Visa, MasterCard Discover and JCB) or PayPal.
-We also accept wire transfers for larger sums.
+We process payments through major credit cards (American Express, Visa, MasterCard, and Discover).
+We also accept wire transfers and ACH bank transfers.
+Please contact us for details about the transfer options.

 Can I return a number if I decide I don’t like it?

-Sorry, due to the nature of the service and product we cannot accept returns unless the carrier will not port a number as described above.
+Sorry, due to the nature of the service we provide we cannot accept returns or provide any refunds unless the phone number is not supported by your carrier.
+Please see Terms page on this site.